Classification

 The probability percentage shows you how accurately this phrase would be classified into an intent.

 For very ambiguous intents, the probability might be below 70% and show yellow.
-You might want to have a look here at how to improve your training set or deal with ambiguous intents.
+You might want to have a look here at or .